13 dead, including sheriff's deputy and gunman, in California bar shooting

-THOUSAND OAKS, Calif. — Thirteen people are dead after a gunman opened fire on a crowd at a country dance bar holding a weekly "college night" Wednesday in Southern California, sending hundreds fleeing in terror including some who used barstools to break windows and escape, authorities said.
+THOUSAND OAKS, Calif. — A gunman opened fire on a crowd at a country dance bar holding a weekly "college night" in Southern California, killing 12 people and sending hundreds fleeing in terror including some who used barstools to break windows and escape, authorities said Thursday.
+The gunman was later found dead at the scene.

-The dead included 11 people inside the bar, the gunman and a sheriff's sergeant who was the first officer inside the door, Ventura County Sheriff Geoff Dean said.
+The dead from the shooting Wednesday night also included 11 people inside the bar and a sheriff's sergeant who was the first officer inside the door, Ventura County Sheriff Geoff Dean said.

 "It's a horrific scene in there," Dean said at a news conference early Thursday in the parking lot of the Borderline Bar & Grill.
 "There's blood everywhere."

+The massacre was the deadliest mass shooting in the United States since 17 classmates and teachers were gunned down at a Parkland, Florida school nine months ago.
+It also came less than two weeks after a gunman killed 11 people at a synagogue in Pittsburgh.
+That, it turn, closely followed the series of pipe bombs mailed to prominent Democrats, CNN and former officials critical of President Donald Trump.

+Trump said Thursday on Twitter that he has been "fully briefed on the terrible shooting."
+He praised law enforcement, saying "Great bravery shown by police" and said "God bless all of the victims and families of the victims."

-The gunman was tall and wearing all black with a hood over his head and his face partly covered, witnesses told TV stations at the scene.
-He first fired on a person working the door then appeared to open fire at random at the people inside, they said.
+The gunman at the country dance bar was tall and wearing all black with a hood over his head and his face partly covered, witnesses told TV stations at the scene.
+He first fired on a person working the door, then appeared to open fire at random at the people inside, they said.

 Many more people had more minor injuries, including some that came from the attempt to flee, Dean said.